 - It’s also what you don’t say.
 Listen to people carefully.

 9 Things You Can Do to Become a Persuasive Speaker

 1. Tone of Voice

 Did you ever go to a presentation just so excited to hear the speaker and start thinking about what you’re going to have for lunch within minutes?
 Stop blaming yourself!
-Your inability to attend to the message is the fault of the speaker using a very flat intonation pattern.
+Your inability to attend to the message is the speaker’s fault for using a very flat intonation pattern.

-Here’s how it sounds: “So I went to the meeting aaaaand I met with the client aaaaaand i told them what we can offer aaaaand…” That is absolutely not persuasive speaking
+Here’s how it sounds: “So I went to the meeting aaaaand I met with the client aaaaaand I told them what we could offer aaaaand…” That is absolutely no persuasive speaking